 Write the translated text like an original content

-The goal of the new content is not just to have a translation of the original text, but to engage the audience into your narrative in the same way, if not better than the original one.
+The goal of the new content is not just to have a translation of the original text, but to engage the audience in your narrative in the same way, if not better than the original one.
 This means the translation should sound like a real story, not just a translation.
 Read aloud the new text and make sure everything flows naturally and makes sense.

 Be clear with dates and times

 Be careful when formatting the date and time in your translated text.
 Let’s take, for example, 02/09/2029.
 Is that February or September?
 Well, depending on the audience you translate for.
 If you translate for a German audience, then it reads as September, but if you make an English translation and your audience is in the USA, then it reads as February.
 To avoid any confusion, the safest choice is to spell out the name of the month.

 Use the active voice rather than the passive one